mc-tau-ui/tau-docs/docs/getting-started/dynamic.md

 ```

 So here, you can see `DynamicUIComponent` has a method called `tick` that you can override.
 In this case, a value `t` is being incremented
-every tick, and if the layout is ready, which it should be when `tick` is called, it will rebuild this widget to reflect the change of
-`t` as the value of it is used by `Text`.

-:::danger
+every tick, and the UI is being rebuilt.

+:::warning

 Note that `DynamicUIComponent` is an abstract class, and it has fields used to update the UI when rebuilt, DO NOT touch those unless
 you absolutely know what you are doing.